 Meanwhile, coconut and sweet almond oils moistursise (making this great for use on the body too), and probiotics help to keep the scalp’s natural flora and fauna in balance.

-The blissful light floral scent to this also makes it sheer luxury to use (the same as their Rose Hair & Body Oil, from £14 for 45 ml, Feel Unique, although I wish the fragrance was natural), making this perfect for a little at home spa evening too.
+The blissful light floral scent to this also makes it sheer luxury to use (the same as their Rose Hair & Body Oil), although I wish the fragrance was natural), making this perfect for a little at home spa evening too.

 But while this scrub does foam gently, it also leaves a slight oily residue in its wake- great for use on the body but may not suit everyone on the scalp- so I occasionally like to add a little shampoo to my mixture.